zcash/zips/zip-frost.rst

 '''''''''''''''''''''''''''''

-This ciphersuite uses Pallas for the Group and BLAKE2b-512 for the Hash function `H` meant to produce signatures indistinguishable from RedPallas Sapling Spend Authorization Signatures as specified in [#protocol-concretespendauthsig]_.
+This ciphersuite uses Pallas for the Group and BLAKE2b-512 for the Hash function `H` meant to produce signatures indistinguishable from RedPallas Orchard Spend Authorization Signatures as specified in [#protocol-concretespendauthsig]_.

 - Group: Pallas [#protocol-pallasandvesta]_